 If you have a serious and debilitating fear of public speaking that's interfering with your life and you are serious about getting help then you're in the right place.

-Because the fear of public speaking (or public speaking phobia) is the most common thing we treat in our clinics.
+Because the fear of public speaking (or glossophobia) is the most common thing we treat in our clinics.
 So although it might feel like you are alone, or that you have it worse than anyone else, you are not alone and this really can be changed.
 And we have a unique program to help you that is like no other treatment .

 If you are reading this page and